srp/mem/doc/source/algorithm.rst

 The syntax
 ~~~~~~~~~~

 We'd prefer automatic memoization.
-Rather then designing a new
+Rather than designing a new
 language for builds, we'll take a similar approach to SCons or
 Waf, and use Python as a language for expressing the steps in
 builds.
 Python's decorators give a perfect mechanism to support